-Whenever you add a file, fully annotate it, as described in Section 30.1.
+Whenever you add a file, fully annotate it, as described in Section 31.1.

-If you are only annotating fields and method signatures (but not ensuring that method bodies type-check), then you don't need to suppress warnings, because the JDK is built using the -Awarns command-line option.
+If you are only annotating fields and method signatures (but not ensuring that method bodies type-check), then you don't need to suppress warnings, because the JDK is not type-checked.